-- A riot of the senses – Imagine sizzling street food stalls, whizzing Vespas, colourful lanterns and warm seas.
+- A riot of the senses.
+Sizzling street food stalls, whizzing Vespas, colourful lanterns and warm seas.
 From start to finish, you’ll find your senses overwhelmed by the incredible sights and sounds of Vietnam.

 What's meaningful about our Vietnam holidays?

-For a real taste of Vietnam, we can help you skirt the tourist trail for a more meaningful experience in this truly welcoming country.
-We work closely with our partners in Vietnam to ensure our trips work in harmony with the local community and we also choose local projects that you can opt to support.
-You can find out more about our local project in Vietnam here.
+For a real taste of Vietnam, we can help you skirt the tourist trail for a more meaningful experience in this welcoming country.
+We work closely with our partners in Vietnam to ensure our trips work in harmony with the local community.
+We also choose local projects that you can opt to support.
+Find out more about our local project in Vietnam.

-Jump into rural life in lush rice paddies, help out working on a farm and lend a hand to the locals with the harvest.
-You can even wind your way up the waterways of the Mekong River before hopping off in a village to join a local family for a meal or homestay – an amazing way to get to know the local communities.
-We can even arrange Vietnamese language lessons to help you get along!
+Jump into rural life in lush rice paddies, help out on a farm and lend a hand to the locals with the harvest.
+You can even wind your way up the waterways of the Mekong River before hopping off in a village to join a local family for a meal or homestay.
+What an amazing way to get to know the local communities.
+We can even arrange Vietnamese language lessons to help you along the way.

 Our top 4 Vietnam highlights